Webster Technique for Safer Births and Pregnancy Comfort

 When the pelvis is out of balance, it can torque or twist the ligaments that support the uterus.
 This condition is commonly known as intrauterine constraint.
 Intrauterine constraint will limit the amount of space that the baby has to grow and develop.
 When this is limited, optimal development is affected.
 Intrauterine constraint may limit the baby’s ability to get into the proper position for labor and delivery.
 Any position even slightly off normal, will make labor less than ideal.
 Whether that position is breech, posterior, or a slight head time, it may slow labor, add pain, and/or lead to the need for additional interventions.

 When the pelvis, sacrum, and ligaments are balanced, the baby will have the proper space to grow, develop, and prepare for birth.
 The Webster Technique has been shown to reduce constraint to the mother's uterus 82% of the time, allowing the baby to get into the vertex position for birth.
-Forrester J. Can Chiropractor 1997; 2(3):8-13 (Special Section).
-Dr. Katie Sleigh recommends that all pregnant women have chiropractic care using the Webster Technique throughout pregnancy.
+(Forrester J. Can Chiropractor 1997; 2(3):8-13 (Special Section)).
+Drs.
+Quintin and Katie Sleigh recommend that all pregnant women have chiropractic care using the Webster Technique throughout pregnancy.

 Pregnant women should consult with a pregnancy chiropractor to determine a plan of care so that they can have a more comfortable pregnancy and safer birth!

-Contact us to meet with Dr. Katie your pregnancy and pediatric health advocate in Arlington Heights, IL, and a certified Webster Technique chiropractor.....call.....
+Contact us to meet with Dr. Quintin or Katie, your pregnancy and pediatric health advocates in Arlington Heights, IL, and a certified Webster Technique chiropractor.....call.....
 847-788-0880!